Syed-Ehsan/Order-Fruit/README.md

 * Enhance Go skills and learnings by building project.

 # Overview
-Want to order food!?
+Want to order fruit!?
 Well, you have come to the right place(not exactly :P).

 This is a program which will help you order fruit in a fruit center named "Fresh Fruits".